Top 5 Water Consumption Documentaries

 Exploring the Dynamics

-Water is life!
+Water is essential to life.
 Due to this undeniable fact alone, we should all learn more about water access.
 Furthermore, given its fundamental nature, and limited abundance, it is also a serious source of concern and conflict for many on the planet.
 This is just a taste of some of the challenges, struggles, and success stories in our relationship with water.

 I’ve previously review posted about the individual films, and you’re welcome to follow the links below to get a more detailed summary and opinion (as well as the trailers).